More states consider laws to punish parents if children fire unsecured guns

 Russ Hauge, a former Washington state prosecutor, has seen firsthand how even in extreme cases of negligence, gun owners often face no criminal punishment.

-In 2012, a third-grader, he said in a previous interview, found a .45-caliber semiautomatic handgun in the home of his mother’s boyfriend, Douglas L. Bauer, who kept firearms — loaded, unlocked and in some cases cocked — throughout the place.
-The boy, then 9, put the weapon in his backpack and took it to school, where it accidentally fired, leaving a bullet lodged near the spine of an 8-year-old girl.
+In 2012, a third-grader, he said, found a .45-caliber semiautomatic handgun in the home of his mother’s boyfriend, Douglas L. Bauer, who kept firearms — loaded, unlocked and in some cases cocked — throughout the place.
+The boy, then 9, put the weapon into his backpack and took it to school, where it accidentally fired, leaving a bullet lodged near the spine of an 8-year-old girl.

 The prosecutor, whose state didn’t pass a safe storage law until 2019, knew he could charge Bauer with reckless endangerment, he said, but a misdemeanor wouldn’t strip him of the right to own a gun, so Hauge charged him with third-degree assault, a felony.